SweetBacon1005/MAST_HRM_BACKEND/prisma/README.schema.md

 - status: ApprovalStatus?
 - approved_by: Int?
 - approved_by_user: users?
-- reviewed_at: DateTime?
+- approved_at: DateTime?
 - description: String?
-- reject_reason: String?
+- rejected_reason: String?
 - created_at: DateTime
 - updated_at: DateTime